TWO-YEAR ACCELERATED DEGREE:

 Film skills also transfer into digital media, TV, advertising, content agencies and immersive tech.

-- Go to the UCAS website
+- Visit the UCAS website

-- Search for Film Production at SAE Institute
+- Search for Film Production at SAE

-- Enter UCAS course code W612
+- Enter UCAS code W612 for the two year accelerated degree

 - Upload your qualifications and personal statement

-- Submit your application
+- Submit the application

 - Receive your offer